xiaohunying/notes/machine-learning/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![equation](images/equation4.gif)

 - The similarity function is called a **kernel**.
 Instead of writing *similarity*, we might write $f_{1}=k(x,l^{(1)})$
+- Not all similarity functions make valid kernels.
+Need to satisfy technical condition "Mercer's Theorem" to make sure SVM packages' optimizations run correctly and do not diverge.

 <br />